nyerup/jespernyerup.dk/content/cv.md

 * Migrating the group’s **cloud footprint** from AWS to GCP, as part of Unity’s strategic partnership with Google.
 * Automating builds of different types of **CI worker images**.
-* Handling artifacts and the mechanics around **publishing** new public and restricted versions of Unity’s software.

-The *Source Control (VCS)* team, working on:

-* **Version control** of large code bases – millions of LOC, including NDA code from many different partners, hundreds of thousands of revisions in tens of thousands of branches.
-* Tooling, automation, execution and stakeholder management around **converting** these code bases from one VCS to another.
-* **Automated delivery** of curated source code snapshots to partners.

 <h3 class="section">
 <span class="metadata">2016 – 2017</span>